jvermaas/vmd-tprreader/README.md

 	${CXX} ${SCXXFLAGS} $(INCDIR) $(DEF)"VMDPLUGIN=molfile_tprplugin" -c $< $(COPTO)$@
 ```

-Now I think this is a very useful feature, however it is not quite ready to be incorparated into VMD proper, as it depends on <rpc/rpc.h>, which is the standard XDR library on Linux systems, but does not have an equivalent in Windows.
-If you think this is important, help me out by eliminating the dependencies on xdr_read functions!
-Some of these are equivalent to utilities found in Gromacs.h in the VMD source tree.
+Now I think this is a very useful feature, and is getting closer to being incorporated into VMD proper.
+Currently, we use the GROMACS internal xdr headers, which while intended to work on Windows, also work on Linux to avoid depending on `<rpc.h>`.

 ## Testing